rusandris/StateTransitionNetworks.jl/README.md

 ```julia
 stn_q, stn_p = create_STN(traj_grid,vertex_names)
 ```
 The network is a SimpleWeightedDiGraph object.
-Two graphs are returned,one with occurence probability (`Q_ij`) and one with the transition probability as weights (`P_ij`).
+Two graphs are returned with a different set of weights: one with occurence probability weights (`Q_ij`) and one with the transition probability weights (`P_ij`).

 Calculate entropy and lyapunov measures with `walk_statistics`:
 ```julia